francisngo/cranefit/README.md

 ### Step Four: Create Your First Workout
 After logging in, a new bar should display in the top left corner.
-Click on `Create Workout` and then `Create Timed Workout` to get to the Create Workout Component page.
+Click on `Create Workout` to get to the Create Workout page.
+Here, you can set a new workout with a name, default value for logging your workouts and unit by which to measure them.

-The Create Workout Component page has two section.
-Fill out the Template Name to name your workout, Then, you can add individual exercises by filling out a name, duration and the a break time between exercises.

-Ex.
-Name: `Pushups`, Duration: `1 minute 30 seconds`, Break: `45` would be one exercise of a Workout.
-Click the `Add Exercise` button to add an exercise to the workout template.
-Once you have all of the exercises you want in the template, click the `Add Template` button.

-### Using Your Workout
-From here, click on the `Workout` tab to the right of `Create Workout`.
-On the Workout page, select a previously created template by either typing its name into the text field or by clicking on Timed or Untimed Workout buttons and clicking on a workout the button displays.
-This will display the details of the workout.
-Click the `Add Data to Timer` button to create a timer.
-Lastly, click `Start` to begin the timer which will run through the created workout.
+You can log individual workouts in the `Log Workouts` section which saves records of individual sessions.

+Finally, you can set a goal (perhaps you want to run a faster mile or squat a few extra kg) and track your progress in the `Goals` section.
+After a few workouts, you will start to see predictions of future performance and a notification of your likelihood of meeting your goal.
+These become more accurate the more information you give them, so remember to log every workout!

 # Program Structure
 Crane-Fit is built using the MEAN stack along with some help for Auth0 and Bootstrap.

 ## The Database
-Crane-Fit's Mongo Database uses Mongoose as an orm.
+Crane-Fit's Mongo Database uses Mongoose as an ORM.
 It's code is built in the `db` folder containing two files.
 First, mongoose-schemas.js creates schemas for four different Database tables.

 *User* stores information on individual users to the app.